HackerN64/F3DEX3/README.md

 The additional profiling configurations, called A, B, and C (for example `F3DEX3_BrZ_PA`), provide additional counters, but have two default features removed to make space for the profiling.
-These two features were selected because their removal do not affect the RDP render time.
+These two features were selected because their removal does not affect the RDP render time.
 - The `SPLightToRDP` commands are removed (they become no-ops)
 - Flat shading mode, i.e. `!G_SHADING_SMOOTH`, is removed (all tris are smooth)